KosAqH/World-Tour-EDA/World Tour/draft.md

 Ed Sheeran during his [÷ Tour](https://en.wikipedia.org/wiki/÷_Tour) visited 49 countries.
 It's the biggest number of visited countries during one tour in my dataset.
 Needless to say, that it was one of all-continents tour.

-# Final conclusions
+## Final conclusions
 The popular meme is true.
 It really seems that in dictionary of world-famous artists world means mostly US, Canada, Western Europe and sometimes Australia and Japan.
 It doesn't really suprise me, but is good to have evidence for that.

 What's more suprising is how big is difference between United States and any other country.
 Among the most interesting things I found out here, is also large count of concerts held in Australia, Canada and New Zeleand in comparison to population of that places.

-It also seem to be universal key for the most common countries - they tend to be very wealthy (rather obvious) and english-speaking (now it also seem obvious, but it wasn't like this before) countries.
-We need to have in mind that almost all of those artists sing in english and come from UK or USA.
+It also seem to be universal key for the most common countries - they tend to be very wealthy (rather obvious) and English-speaking (now it also seem obvious, but it wasn't like this before) countries.
+We need to have in mind that almost all of those artists sing in English and come from UK or USA.

-# Links
+## Links
 - [Code repository]()
 - [List of highest-grossing concert tours](https://en.wikipedia.org/wiki/List_of_highest-grossing_concert_tours)
 - [List of most attended concert tours](https://en.wikipedia.org/wiki/List_of_most-attended_concert_tours)